Covering of the Senne: The Senne in Brussels

-Still described, in the 18th century, as a river with a "useful and pleasant course", the Senne had long since lost its usefulness as a navigable waterway, being replaced by canals, including the Charleroi Canal.
+Still described, in the 18th century, as a river with a "useful and pleasant course", the Senne had long since lost its usefulness as a navigable waterway, having been replaced by the first half of the 19th century by the Brussels–Charleroi Canal and the Brussels–Scheldt Maritime Canal (also known as the Willebroek Canal).
 The Senne had always been a river with an inconsistent flow, often overflowing its banks.
-In times of heavy rainfall, even the sluice gates were unable to regulate the flow of the river which was often swollen by numerous creeks flowing down from higher ground.
+In times of heavy rainfall, even the sluice gates were unable to regulate the flow of the river, which was often swollen by numerous creeks flowing down from higher ground.
 Making matters worse, within the city, the river's bed was narrowed by encroaching construction due to demographic pressure.
 The supports of numerous unregulated bridges impeded water flow and caused water levels to rise even further, exacerbated by a riverbed of accumulated waste.

 During dry periods, however, much of the Senne's water was diverted for the needs of the city's populace, as well as to maintain the water level in the Charleroi Canal.
 This left a flow too feeble to evacuate the filthy water, leaving the sewage, garbage, detritus and industrial waste that had been dumped into the river to accumulate in the stagnant water.
 The Senne, which a witness in 1853 described as "the most nauseous little river in the world", had become an open-air sewer spreading pestilential odours throughout the city.
 Early in the second half of the 19th century, Brussels saw numerous dry periods, floods and a cholera epidemic, caused as much by the river itself as by the poverty and the lack of hygiene and potable water in the lower city.
 This forced the governments of the Province of Brabant and the City of Brussels to act.